janesh002/email-parser/README.md

 Configure a new project in https://console.developers.google.com/ and add Gmail API to your project.
 Download OAuth2 credentials of Gmail API.
 Put contents of that file to root of the project in credentials.json file.

-Login to Gmail and create filter settings to add contents to a specific label.
-Put ID of that label in config.yaml file.
-(To get ID, you can use list_user_labels function (definition in google-api-client-0.24.3/generated/google/apis/gmail_v1/service.rb))
+Create a copy of config.yaml.sample file named config.yaml.

+Login to Gmail, create a new label.
+This label will be used to fetch emails from.
+Add that label's name to config.yaml file.
+Create filter settings to add emails to that label.

 Configure DB credentials in config.yaml file.